Economic Analysis of Merger Remedies

 Example 3: CVS/Aetna

-The merging firms may identify and propose different types of buyers for the assets to be divested, including strategic buyers (i.e., buyers that already operate in the industry in question), private equity (PE) buyers (i.e., buyers funded by PE or other investment firms) and others.
-Different types of buyers present different risks and benefits, and the agencies have to assess the viability of a proposed buyer based on its specific characteristics.
-For example, the agencies may only consider strategic buyers for a divestiture of assets that comprise less than a stand-alone business because the buyer may need to own complementary assets to be able to compete effectively in that situation.
+The merging firms may identify and propose different types of buyers for the assets to be divested, including buyers that already operate in the industry, PE buyers and others.
+Different types of buyers present different risks and benefits, and the agencies have to assess the viability of a proposed buyer based on its specific characteristics.39

-The DOJ expressed its greater openness to PE buyers in its 2020 Merger Remedies Manual, explicitly stating that ‘in some cases a private equity purchaser may be preferred’.
-PE buyers possess some characteristics that can make them attractive in certain cases.
-For example, the DOJ highlighted that a PE buyer may possess greater flexibility in its investment strategy, as well as the resources and willingness to make larger investments when necessary; the FTC’s retrospective study of its merger orders from 2006 to 2012 also found that a buyer’s financial flexibility can be an important factor in determining a divestiture’s success.
-However, the agencies have also noted that other characteristics of PE buyers may reduce their attractiveness as buyers.
-PE buyers may be more likely than strategic buyers to exit or sell the divested assets after a short period, creating additional uncertainty about the likely success of the divestiture.
-For example, Sycamore Partners, a PE firm, purchased 330 discount retail stores that were divested during the Dollar Tree/Family Dollar merger, but Sycamore sold the stores to rival discount retail chain Dollar General and laid off approximately 3,000 employees within 18 months of acquiring the stores.
+The DOJ expressed greater openness to PE buyers in its 2020 Merger Remedies Manual, stating that ‘in some cases a private equity purchaser may be preferred’ and highlighting that a PE buyer may possess greater flexibility in its investment strategy.40 Indeed, the FTC’s retrospective study of mergers from 2006 to 2012 found that a buyer’s financial flexibility can be an important factor in a divestiture’s success.41 PE buyers may also be attractive in markets with high concentration, where the divestment of assets to an existing competitor would further increase concentration.
+The Sika/MBCC merger is an example in which a PE firm, Cinven, was chosen as the divestiture buyer over an existing competitor, INEOS, after the Competition and Markets Authority (CMA) expressed concern about a lack of competition in the construction chemicals sector in the UK post-merger.42 However, the DOJ has expressed scepticism about PE buyers recently, claiming that their lack of experience and incentive to restore competition makes them less attractive than strategic buyers.43 Additionally, PE buyers may be more likely than strategic buyers to exit or sell the divested assets after a short period, creating additional uncertainty about the likely success of the divestiture.44 For example, Sycamore Partners, a PE firm, purchased 330 discount retail stores that were divested during the Dollar Tree/Family Dollar merger,45 but Sycamore sold the stores to Dollar General and laid off approximately 3,000 employees within 18 months of acquiring the stores.46

 Development of new remedies to address new types of assets